the web performance conference 14-15 November 2024, Amsterdam sold out

 Eric is an accessibility advocate, writer, developer, and speaker.
 He is a senior accessibility designer at GitHub, with a focus on making its design system more inclusive and accessible.

-Accessible is performant
+Accessible is Performant

 Accessibility is a holistic practice, essential to some but useful to all.
 It is a practice that touches on many aspects of good web design and development, especially performance.
 This talk will highlight opportunities and techniques to improve your website or web app’s performance by embracing an accessible, inclusive mindset.